pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

   <strong>How To</strong>

   <p>
-    Check out <a href="https://developer.mozilla.org/en-US/docs/Web/API/Media_Session_API" target="_blank" rel="noopener">this tutorial</a> to learn how to use the Media Session API in your media PWA!
+    Check out <a href="https://developer.mozilla.org/en-US/docs/Web/API/Media_Session_API" target="_blank" rel="noopener">this tutorial</a> to learn how to use the Media Session API in your media PWA.
   </p>
 </div>